RobinWeitzel/nn-project/_posts/2019-05-13-simple-captions.md

 You may have noticed that the above mentioned transformer has two settings.
 A simple one (rook takes on e4) and an advance one (rook takes on e4 with check).
 The advanced captions require understanding of the rules of chess (i.e. what is check).
-Generating theses captions, the model still achieved an accuracy of 91%.
+Generating theses captions the model still achieved an accuracy of 91%.
-Thereby it demonstrates the ability to induce the rules of chess without being explicitly told.
+It thereby demonstrates the ability to induce the rules of chess without being explicitly told them.

 These results are very encouraging.
 The generated captions were understandable and made sense.
 Furthermore, the network learned at least some of the rules which is key in order to analyze moves.
 Without it, you can not explain why a move is good or bad.
-However, I grew concerned that, even tough we used the pretrained embedding from the Autoencoder, the network now ignored most of the pieces on board.
+However, I grew concerned that, even though we used the pretrained embedding from the Autoencoder, the network now ignored most of the pieces on board.
 After all, to say "rook takes on e4 with check" you only need to know three things:

 * a rook moved to e4